axsemantics/rohrpost/doc/index.rst

 Using the mixins
 ----------------

-There are four relevant Django model mixins in ``rohrpost.mixins``:
+We have four relevant Django model mixins in ``rohrpost.mixins``:
 ``NotifyOnCreate``, ``NotifyOnUpdate``, ``NotifyOnDelete`` and ``NotifyOnChange`` which inherits from the previous three classes.

-On all of these classes, you'll need to set some fields or implement some methods:
+When using these mixins, you'll need to set some fields or fill in some methods:

 - ``get_group_name(self, message_type)`` or ``group_name``, with the method